Also called low T, it is a term used by doctors to describe an abnormal hormone testosterone level.

 How is low testosterone prevented?

-Low T that is caused by genetic factors cannot be prevented, nor can low T be prevented if the underlying cause is a disease caused by inherited genetic factors or by necessary treatments, such as chemotherapy.
+Low T caused by genetic factors cannot be prevented, nor can low T be discouraged if the underlying cause is a disease caused by inherited genetic factors or by necessary treatments, such as chemotherapy.